TAXIIProject/taxiiproject.github.io/documentation/service-profiles/file-hash-rep/index.md

  1. File Hash (The MD5 hash of the file)
  1. Confidence (The confidence that the file is malicious - High, Medium, Low, None, or Unknown)
- 1. TBD - ID/Timestamp/namespace for STIX_Package, Indicator, Observable, Object (This is an open question)

 4. Use STIX as the Targeting Expression Vocabulary
 5. Give yourself a name.
 This example uses "Mark's Malware Metadata Mart"